 - Take your own travel cup when getting your morning coffee.
 (Some places also give you a discount for bringing your own cup.)

 - Bring your own reusable bags when shopping.
 (Some retailers offer a discount for every disposable bag you do not use.)

 - Combine errands into fewer trips to save on gas and reduce the amount of car pollution.

-- Do not drive over 60 miles per hour, as driving 10 miles per hour above 60 adds almost 50 cents to the price of gas.
+- Don’t drive over 60 mph — because driving 10 miles per hour above 60 adds almost 50 cents to the price of gas.

 - Inflate your tires to help your car use less gas.

 - Support your local economy and buy items from local retailers.

 - Go to library to check out books and movies instead of buying them.

 By following this green checklist, you can easily assimilate eco-friendly practices into your daily routines, and help to reduce your carbon footprint.